mail

 The \Seen flag is written per-message after the handler resolves successfully, so a downstream failure leaves the message un-Seen and it is retried on the next cycle. limit combined with IDLE is a latency trap (backlog beyond the limit only drains when new mail arrives) and emits a warning at subscribe time.

-Fetch destination (IMAP pull): Pass a folder string or server options to fetch messages.
+Fetch destination (IMAP pull): Pass a folder string, or server options containing folder, to fetch messages.
 Use with .enrich() to pull mail on demand.
+The folder key is required in the object form: it is what distinguishes a fetch from a send, the same way http splits on path vs url.

 craft()